-How To Build A Fire Pit In Your Backyard In 12 Steps
+How To Build A Fire Pit In 11 Simple Steps

 Follow these tips to learn how to build a fire pit without getting burned.

-The first step you need to take when building a fire pit is making sure you’re even allowed to have one in your yard.
-Some cities or counties don’t allow fire pits or only allow certain kinds, so check all building codes and guidelines to make sure you live in an area that allows these structures.
+The first step you need to take when building a fire pit is to make sure that you’re even allowed to have one in your yard.
+Some cities or counties don’t allow fire pits or only allow certain kinds, so you should check all building codes and guidelines to confirm that you live in an area that allows these structures.

 Step 2: Pick Your Spot

 Once you know you can have a fire pit in your yard, you’ll want to pick a good location for it.
-Make sure it’s a safe distance from your home, any other structures on your property, low hanging branches, overhangs, fences and anything else.
-You’ll also want to check your property lines to make sure your pit isn’t encroaching on your neighbor’s property.
+Make sure it’s a safe distance from your home and any other structures on your property.
+You’ll also want to check your property lines to make sure your stone fire pit isn’t encroaching on your neighbor’s property.

 Step 3: Choose Your Fire Pit Type

-Next, you’ll need to decide the type of fire pit you want, and that will depend on the type of fire you want.
+Next, you’ll need to decide the type of fire pit you want.

 When choosing the type of fire pit you want, consider the purpose of the pit itself.
 Is it going to be used for aesthetic appeal?
-Do you want an outdoor heat source for cold nights?
-Do you just need a reason to make s’mores?
+An outdoor heat source for cold nights?
+Or will it simply be a spot to make s’mores?
 Figuring out how you’ll use the fire pit will help you choose the best option for your home.

 There are four main types of fire pits:

-Propane fire pits host fires that are fueled by propane, which is stored in a tank typically found below the fire pit.
+This type of fire pit hosts fires that are fueled by propane, which is stored in a tank typically found below the pit.
 The fire is ignited and extinguished with just the flip of a switch, which provides or cuts off the propane supply.

 Propane pits usually include fire pit media, which fills the structure to give it a certain aesthetic appeal.
 Such media types include fake wood, lava rocks, fire glass or stones.

-Natural gas fire pits work the same way as propane ones but use natural gas that comes from a gas line connected to the pit.
+Natural gas fire pits work the same way as propane ones, but instead use a gas line connected to the pit.
 With this connection, you won’t run out of fuel or have to replace it.
 However, since these are connected to a line, they can’t be moved.
 These pits also use fire pit media.

 Step 4: Decide How You Want To Build Your Fire Pit

-Later on in the article, we’re going to go over how to build a fire pit with bricks or pavers.
+Later on in this article, we’ll go over how to build a fire pit with pavers or bricks.
 But building a fire pit from scratch is just one way to go about it.
 There are also prefabricated fire pits and fire pit kits.

 Prefab Fire Pit

-A prefabricated fire pit is built by a manufacturer and purchased online or in the store.
-These are the best option if you need the pit right away or don’t want to build your own.
-You can use most prefab kits the same day you purchase them because they require very little assembly or are already put together when you buy them.
+A prefabricated fire pit is built by a manufacturer and purchased online or in-store.
+These are the best option if you need the pit right away, or if you don’t want to build your own.
+You can use most prefab kits the same day you purchase them because they require very little assembly, or are already put together and ready for use.

 Fire Pit Kits